Diving regulations: Examples

 Queensland: – Safety in Recreational Water Activities Regulation 2011 (the Regulation) issued in terms of the Safety in Recreational Water Activities Act 2011 (the SRWA Act).

-South Africa – Diving regulations to the Occupational Health and Safety Act, authorised by the Minister of Labour.
+South Africa – Diving regulations to the Occupational Health and Safety Act, 1993, authorised by the Minister of Labour.

 The South African diving regulations regulate professional diving using breathing apparatus, and specifically exclude instruction of recreational divers and recreational dive leadership.
 They apply only where the Occupational Health and Safety Act applies, so do not cover diving in minerals and energy industries, which have different safety legislation.

-There have been two versions of the Diving Regulations, dated 2001 and 2009 (sometimes referred to as Diving Regulations 2010 at they were published in January 2010.
+There have been three versions of the Diving Regulations, dated 2001, 2009 (sometimes referred to as Diving Regulations 2010 at they were published in January 2010. and 2017.
 New regulations are drawn up with input from the Diving Advisory Board, a body appointed in terms of the existing regulations.

 The Occupational Health and Safety Act applies to instruction of recreational divers and recreational dive leadership in general terms where these activities take place in a situation of employment.